-3. What is mathematical [das Mathematische] can not only be found only in connection with the logical formalism of statements sentential formalism of logic [?
-Satzformalismus], rather we find mathematical relations also in intuitable objects [? anschaulicher Gegenständlichkeit] [I would prefer: intuitive objectivity: me too-R]; in particular, we meet find [treffen wir] mathematical relationships [Verhältnisse] in all domains of the physical and the biological [in allen Gebieten des Physikalischen und Biologischen].- The independence of the mathematicals from language has been emphasized in particular by Brouwer.
+3. What is mathematical [das Mathematische] can not be found only in connection with the logical formalism of sentences [?
+Satzformalismus], rather we find mathematical relations also in intuitable objects [? anschaulicher Gegenständlichkeit]; in particular we meet [treffen wir] mathematical relationships [Verhältnisse] in all domains of physics and biology [in allen Gebieten des Physikalischen und Biologischen].- The independence of mathematics from language has been emphasized in particular by Brouwer.

-4. We must acknowledge that numerical relations [Beziehungen] express actual ["real", or "matters of fact" or omit] facts [?
+4. We must acknowledge that numerical relations [Beziehungen] express actual facts [?
 Tatsächlichkeiten].
-This becomes particularly clear by means of the in syntax: e.g., if a formula A is derivable in a formalism F, then this is a fact [Tatsache] which as such can be exhibited [vorweisen] and verified [nachgeprüft] explicitly.
+This becomes particularly clear by means of the syntax: e.g., if a formula A is derivable in a formalism F, then this is a fact [Tatsache] which as such can be exhibited [vorweisen] and verified [nachgeprüft] explicitly.
 On the other hand, this derivability [Ableitbarkeit] is represented in the language of syntax [Syntaxsprache] by a numerical relation.

-We also have a way of reviewing ["verifying" is too restricted; perhaps, but the analogy with physical laws suggests "confirm".]
-[Nachprüfung] arithmetical statements [Sätze] of the form of generality general form [Allgemeinheit], e.g., the statement that every whole number can be represented as the sum of four or less quadratic numbers fewer squares [Quadratzahlen] can be confirmed in a sense analogous to physical laws, only except that in the former case one is confronted with a computational arrangement [?
-Rechenanordnung] and in the latter case with an experimental arrangement [Anordnung]; in both cases a particular result to be obtained is predicted by the law.
+We also have a way of verifying arithmetical statements [Sätze] of the form of generality [Allgemeinheit], e.g., the statement that every whole number can be represented as the sum of four or less quadratic numbers [Quadratzahlen], in a sense analogous to physical laws, only that at one time one is confronted with a computational arrangement [?
+Rechenanordnung] and at the other time with an experimental arrangement [Anordnung]; in both cases the particular result that is to be obtained is predicted by a law.

 5. In both the logic of ordinary language [Umgangssprache] and symbolic logic we have formally and objectively [gegenständlich] motivated elements side by side.
-An objective [gegenständliche] motivation is present in so far as the logical terms [Termini] and principles bear reference refer in part to particular certain very general characteristics [Charakteristika] of actuality [Wirklichkeit] better: reality?.
-In particular, Paul Hertz has pointed out this objective [gegenständlich] side of logic.
-F. Gonseth also speaks of logic as a general "théorie de l'objet".
+An objective [gegenständliche] motivation is present in so far as the logical terms [Termini] and principles bear reference in part to particular very general characteristics [Charakteristika] of actuality [Wirklichkeit].
+Paul Hertz has pointed out this objective [gegenständlich] side of logic in particular.
+Also F. Gonseth speaks of logic as a general "théorie de l'objet".

-On the other side hand, the fact remains that the extension scope [Umkreis] and the problems [Problemstellung] of logic are oriented according to certain basic [or "fundamental"] features [Grundzügen] of the structure of language [Sprachstruktur].
+On the other side, the fact remains that the extension [Umkreis] and the problems [Problemstellung] of logic are oriented after certain main features [Grundzügen] of the structure of language [Sprachstruktur].